Beehive in a frosty UK apiary on a November morning

 • Tilt hives slightly forwards so any condensation or rainwater runs out of the entrance rather than pooling inside.

 Poly hives generally have excellent built-in insulation.
 Wooden hives may benefit from extra insulation above the crownboard, but remember that ventilation and moisture control are just as important as keeping the cold out.
-For more on cleaning and caring for hive hardware, see Hive Hygiene.
+Damp, stress and poor ventilation can all contribute to winter problems that are sometimes mistaken for disease, so it is worth revisiting other conditions as well as Hive Hygiene.

 As the weather gets colder, other animals start to see hives as attractive winter shelters or food sources.
 In the UK, two of the main concerns are mice and, in some areas, woodpeckers.